Indoor Golf Business Plan, Study, Location Tool and Start up Model

 If you’re someone who wants to convert a small space in a garage to work on your game, keep in mind that this is a short-throw projector, with an accent on short.
 You need to mount it about 3.5 feet from where you’re going to project, and then you’ll end up with a 100-inch diagonal image.
 You’ll need to think through how to position a golf simulator projector screen.

-Caveat emptor: the input/output cables are located on the side and won’t be concealed with floor mounted.
+Caveat emptor: I need to tell you that the input/output cables are located on the side and won’t be concealed with floor mounted.
 A word to the wise before you put it in your cart.

 Pro's